IOWA HIGH SCHOOL SPEECH ASSOCIATION

 Improvisational Acting

-- a student draws characters and a situation and acts out a scene with limited
+- a student draws characters and a situation and acts out a scene with limited preparation.

 Length: up to 5 minutes